 How to enroll in a dual credit course

 - First meet with your high school counselor to complete the online application process, and discuss what classes could address your career and education goals.

 - If you have not already taken a placement exam, you may take one at your high school.

-- Northern recruiters and advisors visit each high school to register students.
+- Northern recruiters and advisors work with high school counselors to register students.
 Parent/guardian consent is required to complete the registration process.

 - Tuition, general fees, and course specific fees are waived for dual credit students.
 Books are paid for by the high school.